American high school students on French exchange

 Share

-Teacher’s Perspective: School Exchange
+Teacher’s Perspective: Organizing a High School Exchange

-“As a language teacher, it’s where the rubber meets the road to show my students why they need to learn this language and when they will use it,” Paul explains, “it makes it more real for them and inspires them to go further with the language and culture than we can in class.”
+“As a language teacher, it’s where the rubber meets the road to show my students why they need to learn this language and when they will use it,” Paul explains., “It makes it more real for them and inspires them to go further with the language and culture than we can in class.”

-Paul´s school has a long-standing history of exchanges, having organized an exchange in France with the same school for the past 20 years.
+Paul´s school has a long-standing history of exchanges, having organized an exchange in France with the same high school for the past 20 years.

 French Exchange in Paris